MLCL/Byblo/README.md

 $ cd libs
 $ ./download_libraries.sh
 $ cd ..
-$ ant jar
+$ ant dist
 ```

-This will compile the source code, and create a new directory `/dist/` containing the project `jar` file, and a copy of the libraries of various dependencies.
+This will compile the source code, and create a new directory `/dist/` containing the project `jar` file, and a copy of the various required libraries.

 ### Creating a Netbeans project.